 In 2016, the NHMRC announced the funding of two research studies into wind farms and health.
-One study is focused on the effects of wind farm noise on sleep and is led by Professor Peter Catcheside at Flinders University.
-The other study is focused on measuring the effects of infrasound and is led by Professor Guy Marks at the University of New South Wales.
+One study is focused on the effects of audible wind farm noise on sleep and is led by Professor Peter Catcheside at Flinders University.
+The other study is focused on measuring the effects of infrasound impacts on humans and is led by Professor Guy Marks at the University of New South Wales.